mnhollandplum/ruby-submissions/1803-b/2module/job_tracker/sabrina_tyler.md

 ### 7. Usability

-* Below Expectations: Project needs more attention to the User Experience, but works
+* Meets Expectations: Project is usable, but needs more polish or navigation before it'd be customer-ready

 ### 8. Workflow